 Digital currencies are one of the fastest-growing investment markets.
 While the risks can be high, the variety of options and information on various blockchain projects makes it possible to create any number of trading strategies, depending on your financial goals.
-As Due’s Rocky Darius notes, cryptocurrency trading has a bit of “Wild West” feel currently — but it’s also one of the most profitable markets available today.
+As Due’s Rocky Darius notes, cryptocurrency trading has a bit of “Wild West” feel currently — among some segments of investors it was regarded as an attractive and profitable market while another part of the investment community considered it as a new bubble.

 Here, we’ve rounded up all the resources you’ll need to research cryptocurrencies, understand the strategy behind various projects and platforms, and track the performance of various currencies.
 While no investment is guaranteed, these resources can help you understand what’s out there and make more informed choices.